 Zeiss has spent years and countless hours perfecting their coatings.
-As you can imagine, many of the specifics of their coatings are industry secrets, highly protected from their competitors.
-Zeiss gives us a little bit of information and let’s the performance of the binocular do the rest of the selling.
+As you can imagine, many of the specifics of their coatings are industry secrets and highly protected from their competitors.
+Zeiss gives us a little bit of information and lets the performance of the binocular do the rest of the selling.

-Check out this page from Zeiss that gives a pretty good description about each coating.
-Read below for my brief summary.
+Check out this page from Zeiss that gives a pretty good description of each coating.
+Read below for my summary.

-Carl Zeiss T* multi-layer coating: This is the Zeiss signature coating that is constantly being improved and perfected.
+Carl Zeiss T* multi-layer coating: This is the Zeiss signature coating that is continually improved and perfected.
 Their “anti-reflection” coating guarantee’s “brilliant, high-contrast images” in challenging light environments like sunrise or sunset.

-Phase Correction Coating: This is applied to all Zeiss binoculars that use the roof prism design (which is basically all of them).
-The roof prism can create some weird optical effects, but having the Zeiss “P coating” coating prevents that from happening and ensures fully clarity and sharpness.
+Phase Correction Coating: This is applied to all Zeiss binoculars that use the roof prism design (which is almost all of them).
+The roof prism can create some weird optical effects, but having the Zeiss “P coating” coating prevents that from happening and ensures full clarity and sharpness.

 Whatever Zeiss does, the coatings are excellent!
-I could definitely see a major difference while looking through the Conquest HD compared to other optics in this price range.
-The colors were very rich and true and I could see amazing detail, even ones that I didn’t know existed!
+I could see a significant difference while looking through the Conquest HD compared to other optics in this price range.
+The colors were vibrant and accurate, and I could see incredible detail, even ones that I didn’t know existed!